LogentriesCommunity/le_appengine_py/README.md

 you will need to download the getKey.py script on github which is necessary for getting your user-key.
 This user-key is required for each of the steps listed below and is referred to below simply as key.

-Once you have downloaded the script run it as follows `python getKey.rb --key`.
+Once you have downloaded the script run it as follows `python getKey.py --key`.
 It will prompt you for your login credentials and then print out your user-key to be used below.

+You can create your host(s) and log(s) either using the Logentries UI or with the script mentioned above.

+Running the command `python get.py --register` will set up a default host called AppEngine and a default log called AppEngine.log or you can specify your own names for the host or log using the parameters:
+`-h hostname` and `-l logname`

 In-Process Logging
 ------------------